-- Spain’s second-largest bank BBVA facing corruption charges: Banco Bilbao Vizcaya Argentaria (BBVA) was charged with “corruption and breach of confidence” by Spain’s National Court this week.
+Banco Bilbao Vizcaya Argentaria (BBVA) was charged with “corruption and breach of confidence” by Spain’s National Court this week.
 BBVA is the country’s second-largest bank and has a strong presence in Latin America and the south-eastern part of the United States.
-Prosecutors allege that the bank contracted disgraced former police officer Jose Manuel Villarejo to illegally wire-tap the phones of a number of journalists, politicians, and businesspeople in 2004.
-Villarejo is suspected having engaged in blackmail, threatening, and wiretapping on behalf of companies and wealthy individuals for decades through his firm called Cenyt.
+Prosecutors allege that the bank contracted disgraced former police officer Jose Manuel Villarejo to illegally wiretap the phones of a number of journalists, politicians, and businesspeople in 2004.
+Villarejo is suspected of having engaged in blackmail, threatening, and wiretapping on behalf of companies and wealthy individuals for decades through his firm called Cenyt.
 Reports in the Spanish media allege that BBVA had hired Cenyt to investigate officials belonging to construction company Sacyr, which attempted to take over the bank, unsuccessfully, in 2004.
 BBVA has admitted to using the services of Cenyt, but the bank has denied any wrongdoing and said an internal investigation is underway.

-- Feds probe new US Navy corruption case in Asia: The DOJ has filed corruption charges against Sung-YoI Kim, head of DK Marine Service, a Korea-based port service provider for the US Marine Corps.
-DK Marine Service was contracted by both the Military Sealift Command and different US Navy Assets to perform extensive husbanding work including things such as to arrange tugs, fresh water and sewer service, and various other essential services ships require when in port.
+The DOJ has filed corruption charges against Sung-YoI Kim, head of DK Marine Service, a Korea-based port service provider for the US Marine Corps.
+DK Marine Service was contracted by both the Military Sealift Command and different US Navy Assets to perform extensive husbanding work including things such as to arrange tugs, freshwater and sewer service, and various other essential services ships require when in port.
 The head of DK Marine is being charged with one count of bribery and one count of conspiracy for allegedly giving inappropriate gifts to US Navy Officials in exchange for details about scheduled port visits; among the gifts and promised things of value offered there were travel expenses and job offers.
 While Kim’s case remains to be processed; James Driver, the former US naval officer who is also involved in the indictment, has already pled guilty to receiving the gifts.

-- Bulgaria’s anti-corruption chief resigns over apartment scandal: The head of Bulgaria’s anti-corruption commision has stepped down, following the resignation of multiple senior party politicians in Bulgaria after a scandal involving the purchasing of luxury properties at favorable prices.
-Plamen Georgiev, the now ex-head of Bulgaria’s anti-corruption commission, who was being investigated in the scandal, stated that he had not committed any offences and that his decision to resign was made ‘a long time ago’.
+The head of Bulgaria’s anti-corruption commission has stepped down, following the resignation of multiple senior party politicians in Bulgaria after a scandal involving the purchasing of luxury properties at favorable prices.
+Plamen Georgiev, the now ex-head of Bulgaria’s anti-corruption commission, who was being investigated in the scandal, stated that he had not committed any offenses and that his decision to resign was made ‘a long time ago’.
 Reportedly, Georgiev is under investigation for failing to include the 186 square meter terrace in the building where he lives into his declaration of assets.
 After a 120-3 vote in the Bulgarian parliament, Georgiev’s decision to resign was accepted.
 Earlier this year, the deputy of Bulgaria’s ruling party GERB resigned over similar allegations.
 Among other politicians being investigated in the scandal are the justice minister and two other deputy ministers who are being called to resign for the purchasing of spacious apartments at below-market prices.